netify-dev/lame/readME.md

 ## Overview

-The `lame` package extends the Additive and Multiplicative Effects (AME) framework for longitudinal network analysis, enabling researchers to model how network structure and individual behaviors evolve over time.
-Built on the foundation of the `amen` package, `lame` introduces dynamic effects that capture temporal heterogeneity through autoregressive processes.
+The `lame` package extends the Additive and Multiplicative Effects (AME) framework for network analysis, providing support for both cross-sectional and longitudinal networks.
+The package includes two main functions: `ame` for cross-sectional network analysis and `lame` for longitudinal network analysis with dynamic effects that capture temporal heterogeneity through autoregressive processes.
+Both functions support unipartite (square) and bipartite (rectangular) network structures, making them suitable for analyzing various types of relational data.

 ## Installation